Fizza-Rubab/face-embedding-compatibility/README.md

 3. **Evaluate** cross-model identification and verification, intra- and cross-dataset (`experiments/`).
 4. **Analyze** the resulting compatibility structure — hierarchy, source/sink
    asymmetry, data-efficiency, RSA/CKA (`analysis/`).

-> **Note on data.** Precomputed embeddings are **not** shipped (they are large and
-> tied to specific model checkpoints).
-The pipeline regenerates them from public
-> datasets and public model weights.
-The alignment/evaluation code is pure
-> NumPy/scikit-learn and runs on CPU.

 ---